No Free Lunch From Random Feature Ensembles: Scaling Laws and Near-Optimality Conditions: Near-Optimality Conditions for RFRR Ensembles

-\end{corollary} We demonstrate this result on synthetic tasks with power-law structure and on the binarized CIFAR-10 classification task in fig. \ref{fig:si_oneoverkbound}.
-For ensembles in the over-parameterized regime ($N \gg P$), this bound appears to be tight.
-To understand why, we expand the omniscient risk estimate $E_g^K$ (eq. \ref{EgK}) in a power series about $\lambda = 1/N = 0$ in Appendix \ref{OverParameterizedSmallRidge}, finding:
+For ensembles in the overparameterized regime ($N \gg P$), the bound of corollary \ref{CorollaryBound} appears to be tight, meaning that an ensemble of $K$ models of size $N$ performs similarly to a single model of size $M = NK$.
+To understand why, we expand the deterministic equivalent error formula $E_g^K$ (eq. \ref{EgK}) as power series in $1/N \gtrsim 0$ and $\lambda \approx 0$ in Appendix \ref{OverParameterizedSmallRidge}, finding:

 where $\kappa_2^*$ satisfies $\Df_1(\kappa_2^*) = P$, and we have set $\sigma_\epsilon = 0$.
-We see that, at leading order in $\lambda$, $1/N$, risk depends on the ensemble size $K$ and model size $N$ only through the total number of features $KN$.
+We see that, at leading order in $\lambda$, and $1/N$, risk depends on the ensemble size $K$ and model size $N$ only through the total number of features $KN$.
 So, while Theorem \ref{NoFreeLunchTheorem} guarantees that there can be no benefit to dividing features into an ensemble of smaller predictors, we don't expect this to appreciably harm performance as long as the ensemble remains in the overparameterized regime ($N \gg P$) and optimal or near-optimal performance can be achieved with a small ridge parameter.
+While we do not provide exact conditions under which near-optimal performance is achieved at small ridge parameter here, our numerical experiments verify that error depends on $N$ and $K$ only through their product $M = NK$ (see agreement between dotted lines and green lines in fig. \ref{fig:si_oneoverkbound}).
+Furthermore, \citeauthor{Simon2023} argue that in the overparameterized limit $N \to \infty$, optimal ridge approaches zero for tasks with power-law structure under realistic conditions.